Regularizing Extrapolation in Causal Inference: REGULARIZING WORST-CASE EXTRAPOLATION BIAS

+where $\X_i^\ddagger = \mathrm{sign}(\hat{w}_i)\X_i$ as defined above.
+The first term is the imbalance of the reflected estimator $\hat\mu^\ddagger(x^*) = \sum_i |\hat{w}_i|\mu(\X_i^\ddagger)$; the second is the model violation bias due to negative weights (identical to the second term of \eqref{eq:error_bound}); the third is the noise. \end{proposition} The proof in Appendix~\ref{sec: proof_err_bnd} proceeds via an even-odd decomposition that shows that negative weights introduce additional bias only through the \emph{even} component of $\mu$; the odd part is absorbed exactly into the first term via the reflection $\X_i^\ddagger$.
+The noise term in Proposition~\ref{prop: err} requires a sub-Gaussian assumption.

+Since $\mu_e$ is unidentifiable from a single dataset, we construct a conservative worst-case form that does not require access to $\mu_e$.
+For completeness, Proposition~\ref{prop: erremp} in Appendix~\ref{sec: proof_err_bnd} provides an empirical analog that approximates $\mu_e$ via nearest-neighbor matching when the data are approximately symmetric.

-\end{proposition} Proposition \ref{prop: erremp} can be used as a companion to \citet{chattopadhyay2023implied}, who propose computing the effective sample size of units with negative weight, \( \frac{\sum_i\mathbf{1}[w_i < 0] |w_i|}{\sum_i |w_i|} \), to indicate the extent to which the estimate relies on extrapolation and parametric assumptions.
+Finally, following \citet{chattopadhyay2023implied}, we define \textit{negative influence} as the fraction of total weight on units with negative weights, $\sum_i\mathbf{1}[w_i < 0] |w_i| / \sum_i |w_i|$.
+This is a useful summary of the extent to which the estimate relies on extrapolation.